mtho-ngoza/mzansigig/public/legal/privacy-policy.md

 ## 14. Consent

-By using Kasigig, you consent to:
+By using MzansiGig, you consent to:
 - Collection of information as described
 - Use of information for stated purposes
 - Sharing with third-party service providers